nprapps/roku-tinydesk/README.md

 Put your Roku into [Dev Mode](http://sdkdocs.roku.com/display/RokuSDKv48/Developer+Guide#DeveloperGuide-71EnablingDevelopmentModeonyourbox).

-Your Roku will tell you its IP address when you put it into Dev Mode.
-Set it in your `.bash_profile`:
+Your Roku will tell you its IP address and have you set a developer password.
+Set these in your `.bash_profile`:

 ```
 export ROKU_IP="10.0.1.2"
+export ROKU_PASSWORD="mypassword"
 ```

 Install the Python requirements: